 VAM Calculator

-Measure your vertical climbing speed like a pro.
+Measure your vertical climbing speed like the pros.
+VAM normalizes climbing performance across different gradients.

 s